I think of things like little feetie-pajamas.

 meanwhile, I should have been showing my love.

-I think of the time that has past between now and then
+I think of the time that has passed between now and then

 and how people drift apart.